peek/peek-resque/README.md

-# Glimpse::Resque
+# Peek::Resque

-Provide a glimpse into the current state of your Resque queues and workers.
+Take a peek into the current state of your Resque queues and workers.

-Things this glimpse view provides:
+Things this peek view provides:

 - The total number of queued jobs for each queue.
 - The total number of workers.